thevinter/thevinter.github.io/_posts/2021-02-06-the-mortuary-of-the-plague-struck.md

 layout: post
 title: Area 1 - The Mortuary Of the Plague-Struck
 ---
-I finally started mappning my map and got to do the first Area.
+I finally started mapping my map and got to do the first Area.
 It doesn't have (at the moment) meaningful NPC interactions and will probably be tweaked in the future but I think it conveys the general feel of the dungeon in a decent way.
 Feel free to steal it.

 # Backstory